-Press the M.2 SSD down and then secure it with the screw.
+Press the M.2 SSD down and then secure it by pressing the clip pin into the mounting hole.

-Select the proper hole for the M.2 SSD to be installed and refasten the screw and nut.
+Select the proper hole for the mounting clip according to the length of the M.2 SSD to be installed.

 Installation Notices for the M.2 and SATA Connectors: